studentkittens/lncs-pandoc/paper.md

 ## One Time Password {#otpexplain}

-Generating one-time passwords (OTP) was the basic function in early days of the YubiKey.
+Generating one-time passwords (OTPs) was the basic function in early days of the YubiKey.
 Each one-time password works only once.
 With the YubiKey it is possible to use three different implementations of one-time passwords.
 On the one hand the YubiKey OTP, developed by Yubico.
 On the other hand OATH-HOTP and OATH-TOTP, both